doyouknowthis/terraform-aws-cert-study-material/terraform/day-3/_01_terraform_expressions.md

     - number
     - boolean
 - no type
-    - null: not really a value, it's going to set whatever the default value is
+    - null: not really a value, it's going to set whatever the default value is for the specific provider.
 - complex/structural/collection
     - list (tuple)
     - map

-## strings
+### strings

 use double quotes. it can interpret escape sequences.